Our Strawberry Rhubarb Pie Recipe always makes an appearance as one of the first signs of Spring!

 - Trim the edges of the lattice where it meets the fluted edge

-- Brush the lattice and fluted edges with an egg yolk wash
+- Brush the top of the pie and fluted edges with an egg wash

-- Bake at 425F for 15 minutes and then at 350F for 45 - 55 minutes or until crust is golden and filling is bubbling nicely
+- Bake in a heated oven at 425F for 15 minutes and then at 350F for 45 – 55 minutes or until crust is golden and filling is bubbling nicely

 - Serve when cool.